Rickey Cradle

-Rickey Nelson Cradle (born June 20, 1973) is a former Major League Baseball player.
+Rickey Nelson Cradle (born June 20, 1973) is an American former Major League Baseball player.
 Cradle played in five games for the Seattle Mariners in the 1998 season.
 He had one hit in seven at-bats, with two RBI.
 He also had one walk and one stolen base.
 He was drafted by the Toronto Blue Jays in the 5th round of the 1991 Major League Baseball Draft.